Fantente/PacMan/README.md

 12:30

+Done Today

 * Moved pacman.html into index.html in the /
+* Complete the automatic turning
+  * The button works
+  * Make the PacMan also follow the button
+  * done!

+Long Term Homework

+* Learn to work w/ boolean in if ... else ... statements.
+  * TypeScript
+* Learn about the scope of variables and create examples.
+## 12 February

 * Check Homework
   * Move the comparison to one dimentsional arrays `done`